chiperific/wmrecc_timesheet/README.markdown

 * fix issue with session[:return_url]
 * fix issue with :sum on _timesheet_table
 # Show only unapproved && unreviewed timesheets
+# Message board logic fixed

 ##
 Issues:
-# Message board is not appearing
 # Issue with Reviewed, Unapproved showing up with an approved date

 # Payroll - Category - breakdown of staff contributions to category in a modal view